vantage-sh/docs.vantage.sh/docs/connecting_custom_providers.md

 ## Upload Custom Provider File {#upload}

-Custom Provider files can be uploaded at any time.
+Custom Provider files can be uploaded at any time in the console.
 The above schema adds a timestamp based on the `ChargePeriodStart` column, so Vantage can place the data in the correct relationship to other costs under a Custom Provider.

 :::note
 Users must have Owner permissions to upload Custom Provider files.
+If you prefer to use the API rather than the Vantage console, see the [API](/connecting_custom_providers#api) section below.
 :::

 1. Navigate to the [Integrations page](https://console.vantage.sh/settings/integrations) in Vantage.